toml-lang/toml-test/README.md

                  gzip -d >toml-test
              chmod a+x toml-test

+Many implementations don't pass all the tests, because they are "known bugs" or by choice (especially for "invalid" tests as some are a tad pedantic).
+You can use `-skip` to skip some tests; for example with a small shell script:

+    #!/usr/bin/env bash
+    skip=(
+        -skip 'invalid/foo'
+        -skip 'invalid/bar'
+    )
+    toml-test ${skip[@]} my-parser-cmd

+Use `toml-test my-parser-cmd -print-skip` to generate a script for all failures.

 Usage
 -----
 `toml-test` accepts an encoder or decoder as the first positional argument, for